Prof. Dr. Filipe Cabreiro

 1. Research Background:

 Dysregulation of host metabolism and immunity underlies a vast proportion of human diseases but also ageing.
 Recent evidence shows that disease arises from the complex interactions between the genetic make-up of the host and the environment.
 The microbiota, a key environmental factor, regulates most aspects of human physiology and consequently the propensity for ill-health but the dynamics and factors that govern the interactions between host and microbe in the context of disease are poorly understood.
-We aim at unraveling the mechanisms underlying metabolic disease, through the study of the physiology of the entire holobiont (the host and its associated commensal microbes) and how it is influenced by environmental factors (e.g. diet, drugs).
+We aim at unravelling the mechanisms underlying metabolic disease, through the study of the physiology of the entire holobiont (the host and its associated commensal microbes) and how it is influenced by environmental factors (e.g. diet, drugs).
 Such approach is essential to develop new predictive tools for drug action and discover novel and efficient pharmacological approaches to treat disease.
 Recent findings from our lab highlight the therapeutic power of genetically or pharmacologically manipulating intestinal microbiota to ensure host metabolic health, treat disease (e.g. type-2 diabetes and cancer) and improve healthy ageing.
-Ultimately, our goal is to identify precise and robust drugable mechanisms in both host cells and gut bacteria that will be harnessed for the treatment of metabolic disease and create avenues for translational applications for treating human disease.
+Ultimately, our goal is to identify precise and robust druggable mechanisms in both host cells and gut bacteria that will be harnessed for the treatment of metabolic disease and create avenues for translational applications for treating human disease.

 2. Research questions addresses by the group: